google/koladata/docs/overview.md

 # Access 1st item in each list
 a[1]  # [2, 5] == [list0[1], list1[1]]

-# "Explosion": add another dimension to the slice
+# "Explosion": add another dimension to the DataSlice
-# That is, 1-dim slice of lists becomess 2-dim slice
+# That is, 1-dim DataSlice of lists becomess 2-dim DataSlice
 a[:]  # [[1, 2, 3],[4, 5]]

 # "Explosion", but access only the first two items in each list